0xfe/experiments/minikube/README.md

-# Dice Roll Experiment
+# Minikube Experiment

-This repo implements an end-to-end web and commandline app with a gRPC backend running on k8s.
+This repo implements an end-to-end web and commandline "diceroll app" with a gRPC backend running on k8s.
 Uses:

 - Go 1.19
 - gRPC / Protobuf